RubiyaHud/Bootstrap-Responsive/README.md

 * overflow-x:hidden; is written in the Common CSS ( to Remove the scroll bar bottom of the page)
 * Also, add "box-sizing: border-box;" in the Common CSS.
 * Now, inspect the page and modify the CSS classes (by overwriting them in the media query file) according to the screen size (inside @media)
+* Header Part -> To bring the Contact Button in the middle, we need to add the lines below:
+  text-align: center;
+  display: block;